-Combined Authorisations
+11.2 Combined Authorisations

-In line with Codes of Practice paragraph 4.17, a single authorisation may combine two or more different authorisations under RIPA however the provisions applicable for each of the authorisations must be considered separately by the appropriate authorising officer.
+In paragraph 4.17 of the Covert Surveillance and Property Interference Code of Practice, its is confirmed that a single authorisation may combine two or more different authorisations under RIPA however the provisions applicable for each of the authorisations must be considered separately by the appropriate authorising officer.
 It does not preclude the obtaining of separate authorisations.

-Lapse of Authorisations
+11.3 Lapse of Authorisations